olgaDorio/anchovy-bot/README.md

 On Telegram, create a new Telegram bot by talking to [@botfather](https://telegram.me/botfather) and thereafter get the token for the Telegram Bot.

-On FaunaDb site, create a collection with the name `user` (optionally, generate an index for the collection and specify the term for the **userId** to be unique).
+On FaunaDb site, create a collection with the name `user` (optionally, generate an index for the collection and specify the term for the **id** to be unique).
 Head to the security section and generate a FaunaDB key for the collection.

 ## Deploy to Netlify